PrincetonUniversity/openpiton/README.md

 OpenPiton+Ariane supports the [RISC-V External Debug Draft Spec](https://github.com/riscv/riscv-debug-spec/blob/master/riscv-debug-draft.pdf) and hence you can debug (and program) the FPGA using [OpenOCD](http://openocd.org/doc/html/Architecture-and-Core-Commands.html).
 We provide two example scripts for OpenOCD below.

-To get started, connect the micro USB port that is labeled with JTAG to your machine.
+To get started, connect the micro-USB port that is labeled with JTAG to your machine.
 This port is attached to the FTDI 2232 USB-to-serial chip on the Genesys 2 board, and is usually used to access the native JTAG interface of the Kintex-7 FPGA (e.g. to program the device using Vivado).
 However, the FTDI chip also exposes a second serial link that is routed to GPIO pins on the FPGA, and we leverage this to wire up the JTAG from the RISC-V debug module.

 >If you are on an Ubuntu based system you need to add the following udev rule to `/etc/udev/rules.d/99-ftdi.rules`
 >```